The Ultimate Travel Guide to Malta

 The island of Gozo

-- Azure Window ruins & Dwejra Bay: Although the natural arch collapsed into the sea in March 2017, it is still a magical place.
-The ruins are still really impressive and so is the Inland Sea, a cliff-bound lagoon connected to the open sea by a 100m tunnel through the cliff.
-It is also a wonderful place for diving and snorkeling as the sea is a beautiful turquoise crystal-clear water.
+Although the natural arch collapsed into the sea in March 2017, the site remains magical.
+The ruins are impressive, and so is the Inland Sea, a cliff-bound lagoon connected to the open sea by a 100-meter tunnel.
+It’s also a fantastic spot for diving and snorkeling, with crystal-clear turquoise waters.

-- Gharb: A beautiful village of another age of limestone houses, from where a short and scenic walk takes you to the extraordinary Basilica of Ta’Pinu, an architectural masterpiece.
+This charming village of limestone houses feels like stepping into another era.
+A short scenic walk from here takes you to the extraordinary Basilica of Ta’Pinu, an architectural masterpiece.

-- Ghajn Barrani salt pans (Marsalforn): From Wied Il-Mielaħ or Marsalforn, you can walk to the beautiful salt pans of Gozo, which are owned by three families and still worked in summer.
-You can directly buy some local salt from them when the stand is open.
-I went for sunset there and it was pure magic, all the colors of the sun reflecting in the shallow waters.
+From Wied Il-Mielaħ or Marsalforn, a walk leads to Gozo’s beautiful salt pans, still worked in summer by three local families.
+You can buy salt directly from them when their stand is open.
+Sunset here is pure magic, with all the colors of the sun reflecting on the shallow waters.

 The island of Comino